 EMODnet-Geology seabed-substrate data forms also a solid base for the new Gulf of Finland Assessment Report that is in press.
 EMODnet-Geology Project has improved and deepened trilateral marine geological co-op with institutes in countries around the Gulf of Finland (GoF), VSEGEI at Russia, Geological Survey of Estonia and Geological Survey of Finland.
-In addition to the EMODnet seabed-substrate data, they have provided state-of-the-art information e.g., on sediment geochemistry and geological processes in the GoF for the Assessment Report.
+In addition to the EMODnet seabed-substrate data, they have provided state-ofthe-art information e.g., on sediment geochemistry and geological processes in the GoF for the Assessment Report.

 Seabed-substrate data produced by the EMODnet-Geology Project is the most detailed extensive dataset from the Finnish marine areas that is open for the public use.
-The seabed-substrate data from the Finnish waters in included in GTK's data portal HAKKU (see Section 3.3) as well as in the data portal of the Finnish Inventory programme of the Underwater Diversity, the so-called VELMU portal.
+The seabed-substrate data from the Finnish waters in included in GTK's data portal Hakku as well as in the data portal of the Finnish Inventory programme of the Underwater Diversity, so called VELMU portal.